Saibot393/enhancedcombathud-t2k4e/README.md

 #### Languages:

-The module contains an English and a German translation.
+The module contains an English, a German, and an Spanish (thanks to [Bakali77](https://github.com/Bakali77)) translation.
 If you want additional languages to be supported [let me know](https://github.com/Saibot393/enhancedcombathud-t2k4e/issues).

 **If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/enhancedcombathud-t2k4e/issues).**